Xilinx/open-nic/README.md

 OpenNIC pins to a commit in the `master` branch of each component repository.

 A Bash script `script/checkout.sh` is provided to checkout a specific version of OpenNIC.
-It takes two arguments, version number and optionally, root directory for the cloned repositories.
-The correspondence between OpenNIC versions and component repository commits are tracked in `script/version.yaml`.
+It takes two arguments, the root directory for the cloned repositories and optionally, a version number.
+By default, it will checkout the latest version.
+The correspondence between OpenNIC versions and component repository tags are tracked in `script/version.yaml`.

 ---